GateNLP/neural-indexer/README.md

 The subgraph bordered in green in the diagram above is the part of the service responsible for actually producing the embeddings.
 It uses [Jina](https://github.com/jina-ai/jina) to provide an inference service, which supports replication, monitoring, and a variety of other useful features.

-Since the specifics of this service (number of replicas, GPU usage etc) will widely vary between development and production deployments, this part of the project is orchestrated separately.
+Since the specifics of this service (number of replicas, GPU usage etc) will widely vary between development and production deployments, this part of the project is orchestrated separately (see [step 2 of setup](#2-defining-embedding-service)).

 ## Setup